Tradias/asio-grpc/README.md

 # Usage

 The library can be added to a CMake project using either `add_subdirectory` or `find_package`.
-Once set up, include the following header:
+Once set up, include the individual headers from the agrpc/ directory or the combined header:

 ```cpp
 #include <agrpc/asioGrpc.hpp>